 Also view these in the Kent Academic Repository

-As a Hollywoodian, I teach modules in American cinema, and, as a historian, I attempt in all of them to return the films studied to their particular historical and social contexts.
+As a Hollywoodian, most of the modules that I teach are in American cinema, and, as a historian, I attempt in all of them to return the films studied to their particular historical and social contexts.
 Close analysis of individual scenes and moments therefore sits alongside historical contextualization in my seminars.
 All my current teaching at Kent links to my research interests, ensuring that students are being taught with up-to-date knowledge and real passion in areas that particularly fascinate me.

-Previous modules I have taught at Kent include Film Style, and a module looking at the work of Female Performers.
-In Film Style we worked not only to discuss and analyse the specific aspects of each film being examined (such as performance, camera work, sound, mise-en-scene, costume) but also to put this in its precise time period, so that, for example, The Public Enemy (1931) was viewed in line with contemporary developments in sound technology and Footlight Parade (1933) in the context of the Hays Code.
-In the performance module we sought to address the performance modes and actions of the female performers studied but also to look at how their performances fitted – or clashed – with then-contemporary assumptions about appropriate behaviour, goals and desires for women.
+Previous modules I have taught at Kent include Film Style, and two modules looking at the work of Female Performers, one in World Cinema and the other in Hollywood.
+In Film Style we worked not only to discuss and analyse the specific aspects of each film being examined (such as performance, camera work, sound, mise-en-scene, costume) but also to put this in its precise time period, so that, for example, Public Enemy was viewed in line with contemporary developments in sound technology and Footlight Parade in the context of the Hays Code.
+In the two performance modules we sought to address the performance modes and actions of the female performers studied but also to look at how their performances fitted – or clashed – with then-contemporary assumptions about appropriate behaviour, goals and desires for women.

-Currently my modules include The Gothic in Film, an undergraduate course that continues my fascination with specific historical contextualization and combines it with tracing the persistence of tropes and images concerning the figure of the Woman in Jeopardy.
+Currently my modules include The Gothic in Film, an undergraduate couse that continues my fascination with specific historical contextualization and combines it by tracing the persistence of tropes and images concerned with the figure of the Woman in Jeopardy.
 I also teach the Masters module Film History, in which students and I explore various ways to conduct historical investigations of film topics.back to top

 My previous monograph, Hollywood Catwalk, examined the role of the sartorial transformation in American mainstream film, finding that exactly the same tropes and visual effects had been used to tell the story of the transforming woman since it is usually a woman who changes from the beginning of Hollywood until the most recent examples.
-My interest in the symbolic and narrative functions of costume, as well as its ability to give audience members enormous pleasure, continues to feed into my research and informs my current teaching on the Gothic.
+My interest in the symbolic and narrative functions of costume, as well as its ability to give audience members enormous pleasure, continues to feed into my research and informs my current teaching on the genres of the Gothic and melodrama.

-I am particularly interested in supervising projects in the following areas: movie magazines; stardom, and performance, especially of female actors; film genres, especially romantic comedy and the Gothic; film costume.
+I am particularly interested in supervising projects in the following areas: film costume; film genres, especially romantic comedy, melodrama and the Gothic; representations of sexuality and virginity; stardom, and performance, especially of female actors.